 traffic wanting to exit to Camp Bullis Rd. and La Cantera Pkwy.

-Rd. where it will merge into the left
+Rd. where merges into the left

-this project will help:
+this project will help

-This section of I-10 is growing rapidly and experiences recurrent daily
+This section of I-10 is growing rapidly and experiences

 congestion.
-The additional lanes will provide additional
+The additional lanes provide additional

 of HOV lanes in San Antonio and are intended to help reduce congestion